csp-inc/rmdy/README.md

 ### Installation

-You can install the package directly from this repostory using:
+You can install the package directly from this repository using:

 ``` r
 devtools::install_github("csp-inc/rmdy")